-The goal is to strip out the hyphen and the apostrophe.
-Make the following entries to the abbreviation file:
+To strip out the hyphen and the apostrophe.
+Make the following entries in the abbreviation file:

 '''

 !NOSPACE

+-

 '''

 "NOSPACE" is the keyword calling for simple substitution, and the hyphen and apostrophe on the following lines are the tokens to be removed.
 The examples become: